emgsilva/esilva.net/_posts/2022-10-11-automated-software-architecture-visualization.md

 - [Software-Parade] [Software Parade](https://www.youtube.com/watch?v=4kPvUCbQXDs), Kristel Nieuwenhuys<a name="software-parade"></a>
 - [Informational-Aspirational-Architecture] [Informational and Aspirational Architecture](https://twitter.com/natpryce/status/1296799689279516672), Nat Pryce<a name="informational-aspirational-architecture"></a>
 - [Conways-Law] [Conway's Law](http://www.melconway.com/Home/Conways_Law.html), Melvin Conway <a name="conways-law"></a>

+## Tools and Products

+- [Archium](https://archium.io) - service catalog and architecture knowledge base automatically built distributed tracing data.
+- [Aplas](https://aplas.com) - platform for visualizing software landscapes using mapping paradigms.
+Big focus on flexible and customizable visualizations of software systems landscapes (including creating different annotations on the “software map”) to highlight different insights for different people in the organization.
+- [Backstage](https://backstage.io) - Spotify’s open-source software catalog and developer platform.
+It is quickly becoming one of the major platforms to support software cataloging at scale in organizations.
+It follows a plugin architecture, which allows adding support to all sorts of tools on top of it to perform different things (e.g., ingestion of data, visualizations, etc.).
+- [Structurizr](https://structurizr.org) - Tools developed by Simon Brown to create software architecture diagrams and documentation based on the [C4 Model](https://c4model.com).
+Structurizr lets you create a single model with multiple views, which can be rendered in many tools.

 ## Conversation